cavalen/aolab-azure/README.md

 # aolab-azure

-## F5 Automation & Orchestration Lab in Azure
+## F5 Automation & Orchestration Lab in Azure.

 **Requeriments**\
 To run this lab you will need: